 Fractional ownership gives those looking to invest in a vacation home the power to purchase next-level luxury for less investment.
 The same co-ownership model applies to many high-end assets aimed at the aspirational consumer.
 But how do you know if they are legitimate fractional ownership or not?

-Here, we investigate the true definition of fractional ownership.
+Here, we investigate the true fractional ownership definition.
 We check out the benefits so you can decide if it’s right for you.
-Read on for an in-depth 2022 guide to everything fractional ownership.
+Read on for an in-depth, updated 2023 guide to everything fractional ownership.

 What Does Fractional Ownership Mean?